matuteiglesias/journal/content/Dev/2023-11-01_Resolved_Plotting_and_Data_Processing_Issues.md

 ## 📅 2023-11-01 — Session: Resolved Plotting and Data Processing Issues

 **🕒 15:25–16:30**
-**🏷️ Labels**: Python, Data Visualization, Debugging, Code Optimization, Data Processing
+**🏷️ Labels**: Python, Data Visualization, Debugging, Data Processing, Matplotlib
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to address and fix issues related to plotting functions and data processing in [[Python]], focusing on group indexing in plotting, debugging [[Matplotlib]] scatter plots, and optimizing data processing code.
+The session aimed to address and resolve technical issues in data visualization and processing using [[Python]], specifically focusing on plotting functions and data aggregation.

 ### Key Activities
-- **Fixing Group Indexing in Plotting Function**: Adapted code to handle group indexing by summing `votos_cantidad` for each group, enhancing visual representation.
+- **Fixing Group Indexing in Plotting Function**: Adapted code to handle group indexing in a plotting function, ensuring correct summation of `votos_cantidad` for visual representation.
-- **[[Debugging]] [[Matplotlib]] Scatter Plot**: Conducted a systematic debugging process to resolve marker size issues, ensuring proper value checks and parameter adjustments.
+- **[[Debugging]] [[Matplotlib]] Scatter Plot**: Systematically debugged marker size issues in a [[Matplotlib]] scatter plot by checking values, adjusting parameters, and ensuring proper display settings.
-- **Resolving Warnings in Scatter Function**: Addressed warnings related to keyword arguments and array comparisons in [[Python]] plotting.
+- **Resolving Warnings**: Addressed warnings in [[Python]] plotting by correcting keyword arguments and ensuring proper array comparisons.
-- **Streamlining [[Python]] Code**: Reorganized data processing code into clear sections for aggregation, verification, merging, and analysis, improving readability and maintenance.
+- **Streamlining [[Python]] Code**: Reorganized [[Python]] code for data processing into clear sections for aggregation, verification, merging, and analysis.
-- **Electoral [[Data Analysis]] in [[Markdown]]**: Provided a detailed guide for electoral data analysis, covering data preparation, verification, merging, and specific vote fraction calculations.
+- **Electoral [[Data Analysis]]**: Provided a detailed guide for electoral data analysis, including data preparation, verification, merging, and calculation of vote fractions.

 ### Achievements
 - Successfully fixed group indexing and marker size issues in plotting functions.
-- Resolved warnings in [[Python]] code, ensuring more robust and error-free execution.
+- Resolved warnings related to array comparisons in [[Python]].
-- Enhanced data processing code structure for better efficiency and maintainability.
+- Optimized data processing code for better readability and maintenance.

 ### Pending Tasks
-- Further testing of the optimized data processing code to ensure stability across different datasets.
+- Further verification of the electoral data analysis process to ensure accuracy and completeness.
-- Additional enhancements in plotting functions for more complex visualizations if needed.